astro-YYH/GokuEmu/README.md

 - pyDOE
 - emukit

-## Detailed descriptions of how to use the code is coming soon!
+## Detailed descriptions of how to use the code are coming soon!